-- For financial accounting purposes, the accounts would only need to be prepared once for the accounting period.
-That said, if that period is long, it would be helpful to prepare interim accounts periodically say every 5 years.
-That way CNCA can be used as a tool for planning mitigation / restoration actions, and for monitoring progress.
-And if some costs (e.g. of fuel) were updated annually, these might be entered automatically in the organisation's financial accounts and could link to update the costs in the (C)NCA automatically. - Certain other aspects of the accounts (e.g. the monetary values of flows of the biodiversity, reflecting people's preferences) could be updated perhaps every 5 years, to reflect better bio-physical and valuation evidence. - For the NNL/NG accounting, it's important to monitor biodiversity losses and gains at interim periods to check, for instance, that the size of the residual losses has not changed, that restoration is proceeding satisfactorily and that the temporal losses are not greater than assumed in the plans.
+- Certain other aspects of the accounts (e.g. the monetary values of flows of the biodiversity, reflecting people's preferences) could be updated perhaps every 5 years, to reflect better bio-physical and valuation evidence. - For the BNG accounting, it's important to monitor biodiversity losses and gains at interim periods to check, for instance, that the size of the residual losses has not changed, that restoration is proceeding satisfactorily and that the temporal losses are not greater than assumed in the plans.